-I am a postdoctoral scholar at the UCLA Institute of the Environment and Sustainability, and a part-time assistant professor in Economics at Occidental College.
-During 2015-2016, I was a visiting assistant professor in Economics at the College of the Holy Cross.
-I received my PhD in the Department of Agricultural & Applied Economics at the University of Wisconsin-Madison.
+I am an Assistant Professor of Economics at National Taipei University.
+I received my PhD in applied economics from the University of Wisconsin-Madison.
+I have worked as a postdoctoral scholar at the UCLA Institute of the Environment and Sustainability.
+I was also a part-time assistant professor in Economics at Occidental College, and a visiting assistant professor at the College of Holy Cross.

 I am an applied microeconomist with research interests in environment, energy, development, and gender.
-In my current project at UCLA, I use 11 millions households' utility bills and spatial data to evaluate the effectiveness of energy efficiency programs in Southern California, identify mechanisms that drive the program outcomes, and understand the distributional impacts in disadvantaged communities.
-My project is a part of a larger interdisciplinary research program that aims to improve the sustainability of urban systems.
+My current project at UCLA uses 11 millions households' utility bills and spatial data to evaluate the effectiveness of energy efficiency programs in Southern California, identify mechanisms that drive the program outcomes, and understand the distributional impacts in disadvantaged communities.

 Aside from my love of coding, I enjoy collecting primary data to improve my understanding of human behaviors.
-I have conducted qualitative fieldwork in India and Thailand, as well as household surveys in Cambodia.
+I have conducted fieldwork in India, Thailand, and Cambodia.

-My most recent work on stability of preferences is published at the Journal of Development Economics.
+My most recent work on climate change adaptation among Indian farmers is published at Economics Letters.
+Another recent work on stability of preferences is published at the Journal of Development Economics and was the No. 1 most cited paper published in JDE since 2015 (well...The system changed the starting year every year.
+Glad that I have printsceened the evidence to show my mom!).
 I also wrote an extensive review on Social Networks in Developing Countries in the Annual Review of Resource Economics.

 Here is my google scholar profile